 - The different areas of the Baltic Sea are characterized by different magnitudes of biomass of the nitrogen-fixing (diazotrophic) cyanobacteria genera Aphanizomenon, Nodularia and Dolichospermum.
-The highest biomass (for the studied months June-August, during the study period from year 1990 to 2018) occurs in the Gulf of Finland, whereas no or low biomass of nitrogen-fixing cyanobacteria appears in the Bothnian Bay and the Kiel Bay/Kattegat area. - Biomass of nitrogen-fixing cyanobacteria may show opposing trends between different sea areas.
-For example, biomass was extremely low in the Arkona Basin and Bornholm Basin in 2004, 2005, 2017 and 2018 but relatively high in the neighbouring Eastern Gotland Basin.
-In 2017, cyanobacteria biomass was high in the gulfs, but low in the southern Baltic Proper.
-This confirms that the sea areas have to be evaluated separately. - The year-to-year variability in the biomass of bloom-forming cyanobacteria is high.
-A tendency of decreasing cyanobacteria biomass in the Arkona Basin (1990-2014) was interrupted by high biomass values in 2015 and 2016, but continued by extremely low biomass in 2017 and 2018.
-Decreasing tendency was observed as well in the Gulf of Riga, Eastern Gotland and Bornholm Basins but in the Eastern Gotland Basin the decreasing tendency was interrupted in 2018.
-Cyanobacteria biomass is increasing in the Bothnian Sea since the mid of the 1990s and to a small extent at the Landsort Deep. - The genus Nodularia is more common in the central and southern part of the Baltic Sea compared to the northern part, namely the Gulfs of Bothnia, Finland and Riga, where the genus Aphanizomenon dominates.
+During the study period 1990-2019 (June-August), the highest biomass occurred in the Gulf of Finland, whereas no or low biomass of nitrogen-fixing cyanobacteria appeared in the Bothnian Bay and the Kiel Bay/Kattegat area. - Biomass of nitrogen-fixing cyanobacteria may show opposing trends between different sea areas.
+The examples below confirm that the sea areas have to be evaluated separately: - Simultaneous occurrence of extremely low biomass in the Arkona Basin and Bornholm Basin versus relatively high biomass in the neighbouring Eastern Gotland Basin in 2004, 2005, 2017 and 2018. - \circ In 2017, cyanobacteria biomass was high in the Gulf of Finland (342 μg/L) and the Eastern Gotland Basin (283 μg/L) but very low in the southern Baltic Proper (17-79μg/L). - Seasonal Mann-Kendall (M-K) tests of temporal trends in time series performed for biomass of diazotrophic cyanobacteria show statistically significant increasing trends in the Bothnian Sea, Landsort Deep and the Bay of Mecklenburg but decreasing trend in the Bornholm Basin in August. - The year-to-year variability in the biomass of bloom-forming cyanobacteria is high, however, tracking statistically significant trends with M-K tests is possible: - O Decreasing trend for Aphanizomenon biomass in Arkona Basin. - Decreasing tendency for Nodularia biomass in the Eastern Gotland Basin and the Gulf of Finland. - o Decreasing trend for sum of Nostocales biomass in the Bornholm Basin but only in August. - Increasing cyanobacteria biomass (sum of Nostocales, Aphanizomenon and Dolichospermum) in the Bothnian Sea since the mid of the 1990s and at the Landsort Deep station (for sum of Nostocales, Nodularia and Dolichospermum biomass) as well as to a small extent in the Bay of Mecklenburg (for sum of Nostocales, Nodularia, Aphanizomenon and Dolichospermum). - The genus Nodularia is more common in the central and southern part of the Baltic Sea compared to the northern part the gulfs of Bothnia, Finland and Riga, where the genus Aphanizomenon dominates.